AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: contextual menus

-GPS provides access to most of its functionality through contextual menus, accessed by right clicking in various parts of GPS.
-Due to the number of tools provided by GPS, these contextual menus can be large and you might want to control what is displayed in them.
+GNAT Studio provides access to most of its functionality through contextual menus, accessed by right clicking in various parts of GNAT Studio.
+Due to the number of tools provided by GNAT Studio, these contextual menus can be large and you might want to control what is displayed in them.
 There are several ways to do that:

 * Define appropriate filters for your actions.